Michael Zilmer-Johns: Early life and education

+Diplomatic career

-From 1985–88 he served as Secretary of Embassy at the Danish EEC representation in Brussels.
+From 1985 to 1988 he served as Secretary of Embassy at the Danish EEC representation in Brussels.
 Back in Copenhagen he became Secretary of the Corporate Board and Assistant Private Secretary to Minister for Foreign Affairs Uffe Ellemann-Jensen.
 Between 1992 and 1995 he was Head of the EU and Economic Section at the Danish Embassy in Bonn.
 After one year as Deputy in the Department for North Africa, the Middle East and Latin America at the Danish Ministry of Foreign Affairs, he became head of the Policy and Planning Department of the Danish International Development Agency in 1996.

-10 days before the terror attack on 9/11 2001 he was appointed Political Director and worked intensively during the next two years handling the ensuing crisis i.a. chairing the EU Political Committee during the Danish EU Presidency in 2002.
-In 2003 he became foreign and security advisor to Prime Minister Anders Fogh Rasmussen with the Iraq War and the EU Constitutional Treaty among key challenges.
+On 1 September 2001, just 10 days before the 9/11 terror attacks, he was appointed Political Director at the Ministry of Foreign Affairs, and worked intensively during the next two years handling the ensuing crisis.
+On behalf of the European Union, Zilmer-Johns made "major" contributions to the formation of the Road map for peace (Quartet's Road Map), a plan to resolve the Israeli–Palestinian conflict proposed by the Quartet on the Middle East, unveiled in Washington in December 2002.
+During the Danish EU presidency in 2002, Zilmer-Johns chaired the EU Political Committee, and was responsible for relations with the candidate countries and has since been described as a "key advisor" and facilitator of the 2004 enlargement of the European Union, where the EU decided to admit 10 new members from Central and Eastern Europe.

+In 2003, he became foreign and security advisor, formally Permanent Under-Secretary of State (Departementsråd), to Prime Minister Anders Fogh Rasmussen with the Iraq War and the EU Constitutional Treaty among key challenges.
 In 2005 he returned to the Ministry of Foreign Affairs as State Secretary for Foreign and European Affairs.
 His responsibilities covered the EU, OSCE, Denmark’s strategic partnerships with the US, Russia and China, other bilateral relations as well as security, including NATO and Danish participation in military operations.